pulumi/docs/content/blog/10-pearls-with-azure-functions-in-pulumi/index.md

 Scheduled jobs are another frequent use case for serverless functions.
 It's possible to define a [*cron expression*](https://docs.microsoft.com/azure/azure-functions/functions-bindings-timer#cron-expressions) and get the code executed at designated intervals.

 The Consumption Plan disposes a worker if no Function runs in about 20 minutes.
-The next execution causes a [*cold start*](https://mikhail.io/serverless/coldstarts/define/), and the response latency to be high.
+After disposal, the next execution will cause a [*cold start*](https://mikhail.io/serverless/coldstarts/define/), and the response latency, will increase.

-The following example might seem unexpected, but it's a well-known pattern in the world of Azure Functions.
-We combine a target HTTP Function with a Timer Function executed once in several minutes.
-The body of the Timer Function is empty.
-Its sole purpose is to trigger the Function App at a regular cadence to keep the worker "warm":
+In order to avoid this disposal, we can combine a target HTTP Function with a Timer Function.
+The body of the Timer Function is empty, since its sole purpose is to trigger the Function App and keep the worker "warm":

 ``` ts
 const warmer = new azure.appservice.TimerFunction("warmer", {